DUNE/dune_plot_style/guidelines.md

 - For special situations, monochrome (e.g.: white-to-red) or bichrome (e.g.: blue-to-white-to-red) color scales may be appropriate.
 (E.g.: bichrome is suitable for covariance or correlation matrices.)
   `dune_plot_style` again has helper functions to facilitate this.
+- If you choose other colors than those recommended above, be sure to check their reproduction in a number of situations (screen, projector, print) as they may not appear the same way everywhere.

 Please see the `README.md` and the `examples/` subdirectory of `dune_plot_style` for technical guidance on how to employ the helper functions.